rlangc/rlangc/Technical Writing/AutoCAD User Guide.md

 OneDrive	Microsoft-integrated storage for teams.

 💡 Tip: Use SAVEAS to save local backups before uploading to the cloud.

-10.5 Collaboration Tools in AutoCAD
+<h3>10.5 Collaboration Tools in AutoCAD</h3>

 AutoCAD provides built-in tools for real-time collaboration.

-Sharing Drawings with Others (SHARE)
+<h4>Sharing Drawings with Others (SHARE)</h4>

-    Type SHARE > Press Enter.
+1. Type SHARE > Press Enter
-    Choose Share View or Send a Link.
+2. Choose Share View or Send a Link
-    AutoCAD generates a temporary web link to the drawing.
+3. AutoCAD generates a temporary web link to the drawing
-    Collaborators can view and comment online without installing AutoCAD.
+4. Collaborators can view and comment online without installing AutoCAD

 💡 Best for: Sharing files with clients or non-CAD users.

-Using Markup Import (MARKUPIMPORT)
+<h4>Using Markup Import (MARKUPIMPORT)</h4>

-    Import a PDF, image, or DWF with redlines/markups.
+1. Import a PDF, image, or DWF with redlines/markups
-    AutoCAD detects markups and suggests edits.
+2. AutoCAD detects markups and suggests edits
-    Approve or reject changes for efficient revisions.
+3. Approve or reject changes for efficient revisions

 💡 Best for: Reviewing changes in team environments.
-10.6 Practice Exercise

-    Import and Export Files
-        Import a PDF or DXF into AutoCAD.
-        Export the drawing as a DWF and PDF.

-    Work with Xrefs
-        Attach an external reference drawing.
-        Modify the Xref and reload it.

-    Use Cloud Collaboration
-        Save a drawing to Google Drive or Dropbox.
-        Use SHARE to send a web link to a collaborator.

 <h2>Section 11: AutoCAD Final Tips and Best Practices</h2>